Salivary Gland Issues

 Symptoms And Causes Of Salivary Gland Disorders

 Disorders of the salivary glands can cause dry mouth, pain, swelling, and tenderness.
-Many salivary gland disorders may be caused by underlying conditions or illness.
+Many salivary gland disorders may be caused by underlying conditions or illnesses.
 Conditions that may affect the salivary glands may include:

 - Rheumatoid arthritis